puppetlabs/puppetdb/documentation/ha.markdown

          server_urls = https://primary-puppetdb.mycorp.net:8081
          intervals = 2m

-3. Configure the Puppet master to point to both of your PuppetDB instances.
+3. Configure the Puppet Server to point to both of your PuppetDB instances.
 In your puppetdb.conf, use this as your server configuration (in the 'main' section):

         server_urls = https://primary-puppetdb.mycorp.net:8081,https://replica-puppetdb.mycorp.net:8081